Archan6el/NSA-Codebreaker-2024-Writeup/README.md

 ![image](https://github.com/user-attachments/assets/b8bee599-c93d-4f70-be84-7218605ff687)

-It is associated with "Guardian Armaments", and has an order ID of `GUA0094608`
+It is associated with "Guardian Armaments", and is part of an entry that has an order ID of `GUA0094608`

 ![image](https://github.com/user-attachments/assets/2442407c-9849-4689-ab67-105890b04f90)